IES Breckland Attendance: Mrs Wooldridge (email)

 - Encourage parents to perform their legal duty by ensuring their children of compulsory school age who are registered at school attend school every day the school is available

 - Ensure all students are punctual to their lessons

 In order to fulfil these aims, we will take action for any student whose attendance drops below 95%.
 Initially we will send letters informing you of our concern and requesting medical evidence for absence.
 Should this prove ineffective, we will organise an attendance panel meeting and consider more significant consequences such as issuing a fixed penalty fine or progressing to court proceedings, which could potentially lead to imprisonment.

 Good attendance will be rewarded and we are currently consulting with students to establish a range of rewards for students maintaining a high level of attendance and those with a significantly improved level of attendance.

-To report an absence call 01842 819501 or email email@example.com.
-The Attendance Officer will also require proof of appointment.
+To report an absence call 01842 819501 or email email@example.com preferably by 8.15am.
+The Attendance Officer will also require proof of appointments.